spesmilo/electrum-server/HOWTO.md

 ### Step 12.
 (Finally!)
 Run Electrum server

-The magic moment has come: you can now start your Electrum server:
+The magic moment has come: you can now start your Electrum server as root (it will su to your unprivileged user):

-    $ electrum-server start
+    # electrum-server start

+Note: If you want to run the server without installing it on your system, just run 'run_electrum_server" as the unprivileged user.

 You should see this in the log file: